 When Yash Made Radhika Pandit Dance To KGF's Gali Gali!
-Actress Shares A Special Video
+Actress Shares Special Video

 Darshan's Wife Vijayalakshmi Reacts To The Assault Rumors!
 Fans Console Her

-On the professional front, Yash is filming for the sequel of KGF.
-As per the reports, the shooting is expected to wrap up in September and the film might be out in January 2020.
+On the professional front, Yash is filming the sequel of KGF.
+As per reports, the shooting is expected to wrap up in September and the film might be out in January 2020.